 - 73% of the children killed were struck by the school bus,

 - 34% of those fatally injured were hit by a bus going straight at the posted speed limit,

 - 22% were killed when the bus was leaving a parking space or in a lane of traffic,

 - 15% of the children were killed when the bus made a turn.

 In addition to the fatalities, there are many injuries to children who fall or have other accidents when loading and unloading onto the bus.
-The NHSTA estimates that between 8,500 and 12,000 children are injured each year in school bus accidents.
+The NHSTA estimates that between 8,500 and 12,000 children suffer severe injuries each year in school bus accidents.